BoTreeConsultingTeam/requests-trap/README.txt

     i.    clone this repo into your own private repo ii.   commit early and often
-    iii.  track the time spent developing the project iv.   as a guideline, note that this project shouldn't take more than a few hours
+    iii.  track the time spent developing the project iv.   as a guideline, this is a small project and should not take much time to complete
     v.    to be considered complete, your app should be deployed to Heroku vi.   when done, give read-only access to your repo to the user 'firefield' vii.
 Email the instructions for accessing the app on Heroku to jobs@firefield.com